kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/monitor_pending_workloads/pending_workloads_on_demand.md

 `curl` or `wget`, or a browser, there are multiple ways you can locate and authenticate against the Visibility API server:

-#### Using kubectl proxy
+#### (Recommended) Using kubectl proxy

-Run kubectl in proxy mode (recommended).
+Run kubectl in proxy mode.
 This method is recommended, since it uses the stored API server location and verifies the identity of the API server using a self-signed certificate.
 No man-in-the-middle (MITM) attack is possible using this method.

-For more details, see [here](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#using-kubectl-proxy).
+For more details, see [kubectl documentation](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#using-kubectl-proxy).

 #### Without kubectl proxy